imstevecho/wa-clone/README.md

 Repo for project-based class.

-This repo has solution branches.
+The repo has branches for exercises and solutions.